 Poll clerks need to be literate, numerate and able to work calmly under pressure.
 Clerks should also have the use of a car.

-Payment for poll clerks changes from election to election, but currently clerks receive approximately £130, with an additional payment for training.
+Payment for poll clerks changes from election to election, but successful applicants receive additional payment for training.

-Payment for count assistants changes from election to election, but currently assistants receive approximately £90.
+Payment for count assistants changes from election to election.

 How to apply